HenestrosaDev/ios-interview-questions/README.md

 	The answer depends on your experience with `NSAttributedString`.
 Here is how I would approach it:

 	>I have used it to display stylized text in views, such as `UILabel`, `UIButton` and `UITextView`.
-It allows us to apply attributed to specific parts of a string, such as font, color and paragraph style.
+It allows us to apply attributes to specific parts of a string, such as font, color and paragraph style.
 It is useful for creating headings, bullet points or highlighted text.
 	</details>

 - 🟧 [What is the purpose of GameplayKit?](https://www.hackingwithswift.com/interview-questions/what-is-the-purpose-of-gameplaykit)